 All requests for similar activities are treated equally.
 As long as permit criteria and requirements are met, no group wishing to assemble lawfully will be discriminated against or denied the right of assembly.

 When permits are issued for First Amendment activities, there are no fees or costs, and no insurance is required for the activities.
-To download the application form, click here
+Learn more about obtaining a permit here

-The park has set aside two special First Amendment zones for these activities.
+The park has set aside special First Amendment zones for these activities.
 These areas are described in a map in the Superintendent's Compendium.
-To download a copy of the map, click here
+To learn more about the location of these areas, please contact the park.

 Please contact the park for assistance and/or additional information at (360) 816-6230.